 With summertime right around the corner, I’m ready to get my bathing suit on & celebrate the sunshine- who’s with me?!
-I’ve got a pool party to attend on Memorial Day weekend and I can’t wait to show off my new cover up.
 It’s always about this time of the year that I’m reminded of all the sun exposure I’m about to get and it makes me think about all the other folks out there that are doing the same thing.

 So today on the blog I wanted to talk about how to keep yourself healthy & skin cancer free while being able to enjoy the summer like you deserve!
 I’m gonna dive right in. (get it, haha!)

 Let’s start with prevention.
 How do you attend all the beach, pool or outdoor activities while getting minimal exposure?
 Read on for some tips!

 Hats- it’s a good idea to always wear a hat when you're outside in the sun.
 The wider the brim the better.
 I like to carry around a baseball cap in my purse or car so I always have it nearby if I get caught in the sun.

 Shade- it’s your friend.
 When you’re in for a sunny day, make sure you have some shade nearby.
 You can either post up there, or pop in and out.
 That way you can enjoy the fun and prevent a sunburn.